Traveling to Beijing, China

 Zhong Nan Hai

-After short chat, I declined the invitation, which I learned from my guide the next day that this was a good choice.
+After short chat, I declined the invitation.
+I later learned from my guide the next day that this was a good choice.
 Apparently, they try to scam you somehow by taking you to an expensive place.
-I didn’t quite understand his explanation, but it didn’t really matter as I felt the need to see a few famous places in Beijing and continued my quick pace through barricades and security check points past what turned out to be Zhong Nan Hai, the Communist Party Headquarters.
-At least on this street, I really don’t know how anyone could do anything wrong in Beijing.
-Security cameras pointed in every direction and a policeman could be spotted every fifty yards!
+I didn’t understand his explanation, but it didn’t matter.

 Xidan Cultural Square

-After a little over a two mile walk with mostly views of walls, cement, government buildings and no parks, I settled on resting at Xidan Cultural Square.
-The cobble stone square featured lovely flower arrangements and seemed to be a popular place for skateboarders and in-line skaters.
+After a little over a two mile walk along W Chang’ An Ave with mostly views of walls, cement, government buildings and no parks, I settled on resting at Xidan Cultural Square.
+The cobble stone square featured lovely flower arrangements and was popular place for skateboarders and in-line skaters.
 The walk through thick smog didn’t energize me much, so I headed back toward the hotel with a small detour through a pedestrian tunnel to the south side of the street where I strolled through the famous Tian’an Men Square.

 Tian’an Men Square